AgustoLuz/The-local-South-American-chicken-populations-are-a-melting-pot-of-genomic-diversity/files/filename.md

 Files used.
-Bam filelist used for SNP calling
+Bam filelist used for SNP calling/
 Vcf file used for further populational analysis